Quintín Quevedo: Member of the Chamber of Deputies

 The quevedista party would remain prominent in the government, with Quevedo himself being elected as a Deputy for Cochabamba.
-In August of 1873, a discussion as to whether a constitutional reform should be made caused great disparities in the government.
+In August 1873, a discussion as to whether a constitutional reform should be made caused great disparities in the government.
 The calls for reform emanated from Article 70 of the Constitution which stated that in case of the sudden death, illness, or extended absence of the President, the President of the Council of State shall call elections and fulfill the remainder of their predecessor's term.
 It was proposed that instead of staying for the remainder of the term, that after four months the elect assume the presidency.
 Quevedo would actually oppose the proposal, leading to the outright rejection of the "unnecessary reform".

 On August 21, 1873, the signing of the boundary treaty with Chile was announced as government legislature, one which Quevedo, alongside the majority of the Chamber of Deputies, approved.
 However, with the death of Ballivián in 1874, Frías found himself again as President of Bolivia.
 Quevedo, alongside several other rebellious generals, would incite insurrection, namely in his native Cochabamba.